ConFest

 ConFest is an alternative bush campout festival held in the south-eastern states of Australia annually during and around Easter.
 The name 'ConFest' is a concatenation of the words Conference and Festival.
-ConFest was initiated in 1976, and organised by the former Deputy Prime Minister of Australia, Dr. Jim Cairns, his private secretary Junie Morosi and David Ditchburn.
+ConFest was initiated at Cotter River (ACT) in 1976, and organised by the former Deputy Prime Minister of Australia, Dr. Jim Cairns, his private secretary Junie Morosi and David Ditchburn.
 It was and is intended to bring together the various subcultures of the alternative movement, and was billed as "An Exploration of Alternatives".

 The event has been run almost continuously by the same cooperative society; The Down To Earth Co-op (DTE), based in Victoria.
 ConFest now hosts some 7000 participants annually for a 5-day festival over the Australia's Easter long weekend.
 The current ConFest Site is located to the West of Deniliquin and about 12 km from Moulamein in New South Wales.
 The area is open forest with the Edward River running along the southern side of the property.